KeyboardKit/KeyboardKit/README.md

 ### Extension height

-You can change the height of your keyboard extension by using the `setHeight(to:)` function.
+The height of the extension will automatically change to the constraints of the views you add to it.

 ### Extensions